Winter Special

 This bulbous root is known to have a crunchy nutty flavor.
 One of the most common comparisons is that it’s somewhere between a pear and a potato.

-It’s a root that has been getting more and more popular in the west because of its incredible benefits.
+It’s a root that has been getting more and more popular in the west because of its nutritional profile and fiber content.
 We’re not kidding.
-This root is seriously packed with mother nature’s goodness.
+This root contains fiber, vitamin C, and other plant nutrients.
 Keep on reading for jicama nutrition facts and health benefits.

 Trust us, you are going to want to try it.